 When it became apparent that the Speicherstadt would lose its function as a storage area urban planners hit upon the concept of the HafenCity redevelopment.
 Translating to ‘PortCity’, the project became Europe’s largest urban regeneration project.
 It encompasses office buildings, business spaces and residential units.
 When eventually completed, over a decade from now, it is projected that the HafenCity will be the home to around 12,000 people.

 The Elbphilharmonie forms part of the HafenCity and occupies the warehouse building that was once known as Kaispeicher A. That building was constructed as a storage space for cocoa, tea and tobacco between 1963 to 1966.
 The concept for its redevelopment into the multi-functional building that stands at the site today was first mooted in 2003.

-Ground breaking for the redevelopment took place in April 2007 and the building’s topping off was achieved during May of 2010.
+Groundbreaking for the redevelopment took place in April 2007 and the building’s topping off was achieved in May of 2010.
 Yet the project ran into disputes and, consequently, significant delays.
 Hamburg’s residents joke that, for a couple of years, more lawyers than construction workers earned a living working on the Elbphilharmonie.
 Costs to the city soared way beyond original estimates, rising to €789m ($841m).
 On 31 October of last year, a final inspection and acceptance of the building took place.
 There was relief as well as joy when the first concert was held on 11 January.

 A concert hall and more

 Hamburg’s waterfront heritage played a significant role in the design of the concert hall, as did the Elbphilharmonie’s role as a hotel and place of residence.
 To prevent industrial noises such as ships’ horns from disturbing performances the hall is isolated from the building’s superstructure.
 Ingeniously, 362 springs connect the outer shell of the concert hall with the Elbphilharmonie’s reinforced concrete ribs.